Sobihan/Redditech/README.md

 # Redditech

-A simple copy of the Reddit app using it's API in React Native
+A simple copy of the Reddit app using it's API in Flutter

 ## Author